smart-data-lake/smart-data-lake/docs/reference/executionModes.md

 FileIncrementalMoveMode can be used with the file engine (see also [Execution engines](executionEngines.md)), but also with SparkFileDataObjects and the data frame engine.

+## Others

+### CustomMode

+This execution mode allows to implement arbitrary processing logic using Scala.

+Implement trait `CustomModeLogic` by defining a function which receives main input and output DataObjects and returns an `ExecutionModeResult`.
+The result can contain input and output partition values, but also options which are passed to the transformations defined in the Action.